Mastering the RFI Format: Essential Tips and Free Templates for Effective Information Requests

 Downstream Conversion: Vendors who respond to RFI and advance to RFP stage (benchmark: 30-40%)

-Organizations that track these metrics improve RFI performance by 2-3x within three cycles based on our customer data.
+Organizations that track these metrics improve RFI performance over time.

 Next Steps: From RFI to RFP